 The staple of ancient Egyptian cuisine was bread which was eaten by both the rich and the poor.
 It was consumed on a daily basis and was made from wheat or barley.
 Making bread was a strenuous task were the grains first grounded into the floor by women through a grinding mill to form a flour.
 The sand was added into the grinder to speed up the process which means the bread has sand in it that was the cause of many dental problems like tooth decay as evident in the teeth of various mummies.
 When mixing the flour with water and yeast, the dough would be formed that then be placed in a clay mold before being cooked in a stone oven.
 There were fine dessert bread and cakes from high-grade flour.
 The bread came in different sizes and shapes like human figures, fish, and many animals; they were also seasoned with coriander seeds and dates.

-In ancient Egypt, fish was the main source of the protein, they were often dried or salted to preserve them for a long period of time.
-There was also other sources of protein like chickens that were available for everyone, plus there were goose, duck, lamb, pigeon, and quail.
+In Ancient Egypt, fish was the main source of the protein, they were often dried or salted to preserve them for a long period of time.
+There were also other sources of protein like chickens that were available for everyone, plus there were goose, duck, lamb, pigeon, and quail.
 The beef was expensive, available once or twice for the royalty.
-Everything in Egypt feels like heaven, so don't miss the chance to explore the beauty and wonder of this holy country by a magical Nile river cruise to the great cities of Cairo, Luxor, and Aswan.

 Egypt Tours Portal prides itself on being the best travel agency in Egypt as proven by our numerous positive reviews.